capfina/protocol/README.md

 ### Creating a proposal

 Proposals are executable code containing up to 10 transactions.
-Each of those consists of a method call specifying the address of the contract being called, the method signature and the encoded params.
+Each of those consists of a method call with the address of the contract being called, the method signature and the encoded params.

 On submission, proposals define a discoverability period meant to allow enough time for CAP holders to discover the proposal, to learn about it and to discuss it before the voting period starts.
 Voting lasts for 40320 blocks (around 1 week) during which any CAP holder can stake their tokens and cast their vote.
 Staked CAP will be locked until the voting period is over.